All Flashcards

 The object's acceleration remains the same in all inertial frames.

-The velocity of an object with respect to a specific observer or reference frame.
+The measured velocity of an object changes depending on the reference frame.